-Kolkata (also known as Calcutta) the capital of West Bengal, is the 2nd largest city of India after Mumbai.
-Characterized by the architectural gems, ancient colleges and temples and natural beauties, it is one of the main tourist attractions in India.
+Kolkata (also known as Calcutta) the capital of West Bengal, is the 2nd largest city in India after Mumbai.
+Characterized by the architectural gems, ancient colleges and temples, and natural beauties, it is one of the main tourist attractions in India.
 You’ll never find a place so full of life.
 Due to its rich cultural background, Kolkata is known as the cultural capital of India.
 The city will have such a deep impression on you that, you’ll leave with a piece of Kolkata in your heart.
-Most of the people are sports fanatics, especially crazy about cricket.
-Visiting this wonderful city with an expert private guide will be a “dream come true” for any tourist.
+Most people are sports fanatics, especially crazy about cricket.
+Visiting this wonderful city with an expert private tour guide will be a “dream come true” for any tourist.

 The British East India Company ruled India for 200 years.
-During their reign, they created some of the most elegant structures of India.
-The Victoria Memorial built in the memory of Queen Victoria is one of them.
-This enchanted castle like structure is a very popular tourist spot in India.
-This structure made of white marble looks great during the day, but the real beauty can only be observed in the night when the complex is illuminated by dazzling and eye catching lights.
-The building now houses one of the biggest museums of India.
-Here you’ll see portraits of those great souls, who contributed towards the development of India.
-Besides the pictures, you’ll find a number of statues, including Lord Curzon statue in front of the main entrance.
+During their reign, they created some of the most elegant structures in India.
+The Victoria Memorial built in memory of Queen Victoria is one of them.
+This enchanted castle-like structure is a very popular tourist spot in India.
+This structure made of white marble looks great during the day, but the real beauty can only be observed at night when the complex is illuminated by dazzling and eye-catching lights.
+The building now houses one of the biggest museums in India.
+Here you’ll see portraits of those great souls, who contributed to the development of India.
+Besides the pictures, you’ll find a number of statues, including Lord Curzon's statue in front of the main entrance.
 This magnificent building was established in the year 1921, on the bank of the Hooghly River.
-Its foundation stone was laid by Prince of Wales in 1906 after the death of Queen Victoria.
+Its foundation stone was laid by the Prince of Wales in 1906 after the death of Queen Victoria.
 You’ll enjoy visiting this wonderful place, that’s for sure.

 This amazing museum is the oldest and the largest multipurpose museum in the whole Asia-Pacific region.
-The museum has separate Cultural and scientific sections, which is further subdivided into Archeology, Art, Anthropology, Geology, Botany and Zoology sections.
-Staring from man-made antiques, it’s unbelievable collections include valuable portraits and sculptures, decorative arts, ancient musical instruments, meteorites and so on.
+The museum has separate Cultural and scientific sections, which are further subdivided into Archeology, Art, Anthropology, Geology, Botany, and Zoology sections.
+Starting from man-made antiques, its unbelievable collections include valuable portraits and sculptures, decorative arts, ancient musical instruments, meteorites, and so on.
 You’ll even find mummified bodies and fossils of animals here.
-These look so lively that, it will remind you of the famous Hollywood movie “Night at the Museum”.
-If you are with your private guide he will show you around the whole place and answer anything that you need to know.
-In Bengali the place is known as a “Jadu Ghar”, which means “House of Magic”.
+These look so lively that, they will remind you of the famous Hollywood movie “Night at the Museum”.
+If you are with your private tour guide he will show you around the whole place and answer anything that you need to know.
+In Bengali, the place is known as a “Jadu Ghar”, which means “House of Magic”.
 This ancient museum was established back in 1814 at the Asiatic Society building in the Park Street area of Kolkata.
 The museum houses over 100,000 invaluable exhibits, which attract a large number of tourists every day.
 If you want to know more about the history of this great nation, you must visit the Indian Museum at the very first opportunity.

 The monumental mansion is located on Muktaram Babu Street in Northern Kolkata.
-An affluent Bengali merchant, Raja Rajendra Mullic built this castle in 1835 to collect and preserve the rare and exquisite works of art.
-The dazzling white marble in the floors and walls will easily catch your eyes.
-Your private guide can show you the hidden gem of the place; the Victorian Furniture and Western Sculptures.
-Another point worth mentioning about the palace is; it has a private zoo, which is considered to be the first zoo of the country.
-The mansion is very carefully craft using 90 different kinds of expensive marbles.
-You’ll find a beautiful garden, a lake and a rock garden in the premise of the complex.
-Antique clocks, huge chandeliers, urns of emperors, famous paintings are most popular among its collections.
-The palace is still resided by the descendants of Raja Rajendra Mullic.
-You have to take permission 24 hours before visiting, which your guide will take care of.
+An affluent Bengali merchant, Raja Rajendra Mullick built this castle in 1835 to collect and preserve rare and exquisite works of art.
+The dazzling white marble on the floors and walls will easily catch your eye.
+Your private tour guide can show you the hidden gem of the place; Victorian Furniture and Western Sculptures.
+Another point worth mentioning about the palace is; it has a private zoo, which is considered to be the first zoo in the country.
+The mansion is very carefully crafted using 90 different kinds of expensive marble.
+You’ll find a beautiful garden, a lake, and a rock garden on the premise of the complex.
+Antique clocks, huge chandeliers, urns of emperors, and famous paintings are the most popular among its collections.
+The palace is still resided by the descendants of Raja Rajendra Mullick.
+You have to take permission 24 hours before visiting, which your tour guide will take care of.
 Since it is a private residence, photography is not allowed here.

 The majority of the people here are devoted followers of Hinduism.
-Many temples have been built in the names of Gods and Goddesses.
-The Kalighat temple is perhaps the most renowned temple of Kolkata city.
-The temple was built 200 years ago devoted to Mother Kali, the Goddess of power.
+Many temples have been built in the name of Gods and Goddesses.
+The Kalighat temple is perhaps the most renowned temple in Kolkata city.
+The temple was built 200 years ago and devoted to Mother Kali, the Goddess of power.
 The place is located in a place named Kalighat in the southern part of Kolkata.

 The Dakshineswar Kali temple is another very sacred place in Kolkata.
 Located twenty kilometers north of Kolkata city center, the 100 feet tall structure is another architectural gem of the city.
 Twelve Identical temples of Lord Shiva add to the beauty of the temple.
 Another main attraction of Kolkata, “Belur Math” is situated 3 kilometers away from the Dhaksineswar temple.